-- Maintaining a healthy line of communication between students and Academy’s administrative staff.
+- Maintaining a healthy line of communication between students and the Academy’s administrative staff.

-The ideal candidate will have previous teaching experience, solid musical skills, the ability to connect well with children, as well as adults, and a desire to represent the Academy in a positive and professional manner.
+The ideal candidate will have previous teaching experience, solid musical skills, the ability to connect well with children and adults, and a desire to represent the Academy in a positive and professional manner.
 A bachelor's degree in music and membership of the Oregon Music Teacher’s Association is preferred.
-Applicants should also have a genuine interest working with children and music education, either in public schools or a private setting.
+Applicants should also have a genuine interest in music education.
 Applicants should exhibit characteristics of leadership, punctuality, responsibility, patience, dependability, enthusiasm, maturity, and integrity, with the ability to work independently and maintain a positive attitude.
 Applicants should also display the ability to follow direction and problem solve, yet seek assistance when necessary.
 Working knowledge of Google Calendar and Dropbox, as well as the Academy’s services and policies, will be helpful.

 Other Responsibilities will include:

 - Monthly instructor meetings and check-ins with the managing director.

 - Communication with the managing director regarding concerns, updates, or challenges.